pathfindertools/cryptonet/content/pages/index.md

           statelessly updatable, meaning that commitments and proofs can be updated to reflect changes to individual entries, using knowledge of just those changes (and not the entire vector).
-To date, there have been relatively few post-quantum constructions...
-Read more>
+To date, there have been relatively few post-quantum constructions.
       - image:
           src: >-
             http://res.cloudinary.com/protocolai/image/upload/v1645822768/cryptonet/bio-alin-tomescu_czcx5l.svg